raditya1117/HoneyBadger/python-errors/article.md

 A logical error in Python occurs when a program runs without crashing or raising exceptions, but produces incorrect or unintended results due to flawed logic in the code.
 Unlike syntax errors or runtime errors, Python cannot detect logical errors automatically because the code is syntactically valid and executes successfully.
 Logical errors occur due to incorrect algorithms, wrong conditions, faulty calculations, or incorrect assumptions in program logic.

 For example, consider that you a writing a Python application to determine the voting eligibility of a person based on their age.
 It is given that a person aged 18 or more is eligible to vote.
-Now condier the following code:
+Now consider the following code:

 ```py
 if age > 18: